bitshares/bitshares-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+ULF-CORE Core is the ULF blockchain implementation and command-line interface.
-The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).
+The web wallet is [ULF-UI](https://github.com/bitshares/bitshares-ui).

-Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).
+Visit [ulurs.com](https://ulurs.com/) to learn about ULF and join the community.

-**NOTE:** The official BitShares git repository location, default branch, and submodule remotes were recently changed.
+**NOTE:** The official ULF git repository location, default branch, and submodule remotes were recently changed.
 Existing repositories can be updated with the following steps:

     git remote set-url origin https://github.com/bitshares/bitshares-core.git